goldbergyoni/nodebestpractices/README.md

 import { createServer } from "node:http";
 ```

-This style ensures that there is no ambiguity with global npm packages and makes it clear for the reader that the code refers to the official module.
+This style ensures that there is no ambiguity with global npm packages and makes it clear for the reader that the code refers to a well-trusted official module.
 This style can be enforced with the eslint rule ['prefer-node-protocol'](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/prefer-node-protocol.md)

 **Otherwise:** Using the import syntax without 'node:' prefix opens the door for [typosquatting attacks](https://en.wikipedia.org/wiki/Typosquatting) where one could mistakenly mistype a module name (e.g., 'event' instead of 'events) and get a malicious package that was built only to trick users into installing them